alicekellings/Sidebuzcom/src/content/blog/your-ultimate-guide-to-trading-platform-coupons.md

 ### Understanding Loyalty

-Loyalty to a particular platform can often result in better negotiation of rates – think of it as the long-term strategy.
+Loyalty to a particular platform can often result in better negotiation of rates �?think of it as the long-term strategy.
 Platforms value their loyal customers and may provide unique discounts not publicly advertised.